 Negroni Week: The Event

 Negroni Week was founded in 2013 by Portland-based “liquid culture” magazine Imbibe and spirits giant Campari America.
 It has since expanded to more than 6,000 participating bars and restaurants throughout North America, Europe and Australia.
-In its first four years, the event raised $900,000 for thousands of charities around the world.
+The event raised $900,000 for thousands of charities worldwide in its first four years.

 “The negroni has always been one of our favorite cocktails here at Imbibe,” explains Karen Foley, Imbibe’s publisher.
 “When we launched Negroni Week back in 2013, the cocktail was just starting to experience a resurgence, so we thought this would be a fun way to expand that momentum.
 It’s been amazing to see enthusiasts and bartenders around the world rally behind this cocktail as a way to support causes that are meaningful to them.”

 With so many cocktails to choose from, Negroni Week in Portland can seem a bit daunting.
 (Sampling from over 60 varieties would burn out even the most die-hard negroni lover).
-Fortunately, negroniweek.com lists participating bars and restaurants along with their charities and featured negronis to help you plan your cocktail-tasting journey.
+Fortunately, Negroni Week publishes a list of participating bars and restaurants (along with their charities and featured negronis) to help you plan your cocktail-tasting journey.
+(Keep an eye on their website for more details.)

 Sip your way through budget-friendly tasting flights of local wines, beers, ciders and spirits.